okSausage/author-only/README.md

         \/                 \/                       \/     \/     \/

 ```
-This plugin limiting access to specific content such as posts and media attachments only to the author of the post or media.
+This plugin limits access to specific content such as posts and media attachments only to the author of the post or media.
 It is ideal for multi author sites.

 -- DETAILS --